All Episodes

 Look people in the eye.

-And if you notice when you're standing in these stupid lines at Newark or anywhere else, that's the one thing they don't do.
+And if you notice, when you're standing in these stupid lines at Newark or anywhere else, that's the one thing they don't do.

-And at the airport in Vermont, as you enter, you hand over your ID, and I hand it over my driver's license, and the guy gets out this little thing.
+And at the airport in Vermont, as you enter, you hand over your ID and I handed over my driver's license.

-It makes him look Like a sort of jeweler looking to see whether it's a real diamond or whatever there.
+It makes him look like a sort of jeweler looking to see whether it's a real diamond or whatever there.

 That's a complete waste of time.

-Who what terrorists struck because he faked a driver's license?
+What terrorists struck because he faked a driver's license?

-What terrorist ever struck uh for that?
+What terrorist ever struck for that?

 That's the disgrace.